wasmerio/wasmer/lib/api/README.md

 ## Features

-Wasmer is not only fast, but also designed to be highly customizable:
+Wasmer is not only fast, but also designed to be *highly customizable*:
 * **Pluggable Engines**: do you have a fancy `dlopen` implementation?
 This is for you!
 * **Pluggable Compilers**: you want to emit code with DynASM or other compiler?
 We got you!
 * **Headless mode**: that means that no compilers will be required